Aleksandra1221212/Proximus/Proximus-master/README.md

-Proximus is an anonymous cryptocurrency that uses cryptonote technology, which makes your transaction impossible to track
+Proximus(PXS) is an anonymous cryptocurrency that uses cryptonote technology, which makes your transaction impossible to track.